timhwang21/reading-notes/AbstractAlgebra/algebraic_structures.md

 #### Examples

 - `(Number, (+), 0)`
+  - This is also a group.
+The inverse of `n` if `-n`.
 - `(Number \ 0, 0, (*), 1)`
   - `0 :: Number` is not a part of this set, as `0 * id != id`
   - Note, however, that this is a semigroup as it is associative, and is a magma.
+  - Also note that this is not a group, as the inverse of elements will be fractions which are not in the set.
+If we used all nonzero reals instead of all nonzero integers, it would be a group.
 - `(Number, (max), 0)`
 - `(Finite set of numbers, (min), max)`
 - `(Set x, (and), Set x)`